 b.
 The data set series in the archive is dynamic.
 New data sets or products are being added daily as the mission or project continues.

-Recommendation: The entire dataset series should receive one PID.
+Recommendation: The entire data set series should receive one PID.
 Citation guidelines should be provided to help the data users define which time span of data they used, so that future studies could repeat the research exactly.

 c.
-The static or dynamic dataset series in the archive is found to be incomplete.
-The missing datasets are being recovered from external sources and added to the dataset.
+The static or dynamic data set series in the archive is found to be incomplete.
+The missing data sets are being recovered from external sources and added to the data set.

 Question: Does the PID remain the same?

-Recommendation: The dataset series should keep the same PID, as long as the data source and processing algorithms are the same.
+Recommendation: The data set series should keep the same PID, as long as the data source and processing algorithms are the same.
 A version history in the metadata should be used to clear up any confusion.

 d.
-A data set series includes data from the same sensor, carried on many different satellites (example: AVHRR on the NOAA POES satellite series).
-A new operational satellite to continue the measurement replaces the current satellite.
+A data set series includes data from the same sensor, carried on many different satellites (example: AVHRR on the NOAA POES satellites).
+The current satellite is replaced by a new operational satellite to continue the measurement.